Note:

 sudo systemctl restart bind9.service

-Once a Primary Server has been configured a Secondary Server is highly recommended in order to maintain the availability of the domain should the Primary become unavailable.
+Once a primary server has been configured, a secondary server is highly recommended.
+This will maintain the availability of the domain if the primary becomes unavailable.

 zone "example.com" {